CptConstantine/RoleByPost/README.md

 - `/entity create [entity_type] [name] [parent_entity]`
   Create a new entity (item, container, etc.).
 Optionally specify a parent entity that will own this entity.

-- `/entity list [owner_entity] [entity_type] [show_relationships]`
+- `/entity list [owner_entity] [entity_type] [show_links]`
   List entities with optional filtering by owner or type.
-Show relationship details if requested.
+Show link details if requested.

 - `/entity view [entity_name]`
-  View detailed information about an entity including its relationships and interactive editing interface.
+  View detailed information about an entity including its links and interactive editing interface.

 - `/entity delete [entity_name]`
   Delete an entity.
-Entities that own other entities cannot be deleted until relationships are transferred.
+Entities that own other entities cannot be deleted until links are transferred.

 - `/entity rename [entity_name] [new_name]`
   Rename an entity.

-### Relationships
+### Connections

-- `/relationship create [from_entity] [to_entity] [relationship_type] [description]`
+- `/link create [from_entity] [to_entity] [link_type] [description]`
-  Create a relationship between two entities.
+  Create a link between two entities.

-- `/relationship remove [from_entity] [to_entity] [relationship_type]`
+- `/link remove [from_entity] [to_entity] [link_type]`
-  Remove a relationship between two entities.
-Leave relationship_type blank to remove all relationships.
+  Remove a link between two entities.
+Leave link_type blank to remove all links.

-- `/relationship list [entity_name]`
+- `/link list [entity_name]`
-  List all relationships for an entity, showing both incoming and outgoing relationships.
+  List all links for an entity, showing both incoming and outgoing links.

-- `/relationship transfer [owned_entity] [new_owner]`
+- `/link transfer [owned_entity] [new_owner]`
   (GM only) Transfer ownership of an entity to another entity.
-Removes existing ownership relationships and creates new ones.
+Removes existing ownership links and creates new ones.

 **Permissions:**
-- Only GMs can create/remove ownership and control relationships
+- Only GMs can create/remove ownership and control links
-- Users can only create relationships involving entities they own
+- Users can only create links involving entities they own
 - GMs can see all entities, users see only their own entities in autocomplete

 ### Rolling